monitoring-agency/q-docs/docs/developer/api/rest_api.md

 ## Parameter definition

 ### List
 Sometimes it is necessary to provide lists as URL encoded parameter.
+This is only necessary when a `GET` Request is made.
 There are two ways:

 ```
 /api/v1/endpoint?value=1&value=2&value=3